awkale/refactoring_ruby_exercises/instructor_notes.md

   #.........
   ```

 If the students have a really easy time of that let them extract an address class.

 # Cash register

+Read through the code and just like a second ago, look for some uninvited nouns and verbs that are doing too much.

+What happens when we expand our cities knowledge?
+A new discount type?